CreativeTransmissions/symfony-test-project/README.md

 - transaction
 - vat/rate

+## Potential Improvements Out of Scope for Current Task
+- User authentication for Admin to adjust VAT Rates and regular users as this is financial information
+- Implement the UI in Vue, Svelte or React with JSON routes for the controller methods

 ## Use of AI In This Project

 While code generation was not used for this project outside of the symfony CLI tools, I used ChatGPT to quickly provide me with information specific to Symfony and it's configuration files as it is a framework I had not used before.